U.S. Catholic Church prepares to accept Episcopalians

 Wuerl said two congregations, one outside of Washington, D.C., in Bladensburg, Maryland, and another drawn from various Episcopal churches in the Fort Worth, Texas, diocese have already been accepted into the Catholic Church with the understanding they will fall under the ordinariate.

-Wuerl's assistant, Father Scott Heard, himself a former Episcopal priest, predicted the first ordinations from the new group would be in late May or June.
+Wuerl's assistant, Father Scott Hurd, himself a former Episcopal priest, predicted the first ordinations from the new group would be in late May or June.

 Candidates must undergo criminal background checks, psychological examinations, and undergo months of training through St. Mary's seminary in Houston.